khanm3/game-of-life/README.md

 Here are some tips and tricks for this project.

+### Watch an "Animation" with Driver

+You can create something similar to an animation with the driver program by simply holding the enter or return key.
+Of course, all this does is increment the generation by one repeatedly, but the results are nice to look at (see the example GIF at the top).

 ### Provided Pattern Files

 From the repository, you might have noticed that there are several pattern